LiskArchive/lisk-sdk/README.md

 ## Installation

+### Dependencies

-Following dependencies are required to be installed before you start with the Lisk SDK.
+Following dependencies need to be installed to run applications created with Lisk SDK:

 | Dependencies     | Version |
 | ---------------- | ------- |